Meganitrospeed/project-react-stack/README.md

 #Documentation

-All of the documentation can be found at the repo's wiki at [I'm an inline-style link](https://github.com/Meganitrospeed/project-react-weight/wiki)
+All of the documentation can be found at the repo's wiki [here](https://github.com/Meganitrospeed/project-react-weight/wiki)

 ## 📜 License